Take an In-Depth Tour of the Original Tesla Roadster

 This is very similar to how it works on modern Tesla vehicles.
 There’s only one range display for simplicity, but it estimates your range based on the last 30 miles of driving.

-From the important central screen to the practice of updating tech and lowering costs, Roadster really foreshadowed Tesla’s unique approach to the mass-production auto business.
+From the important central screen to the practice of updating tech and lowering costs, the Roadster really foreshadowed Tesla’s unique approach to the mass-production auto business.
 It also gave Tesla the experience, credibility, and financial ability to launch the production Model S and every model thereafter.